What Does Liquid THC Mean?

-Liquid THC is a cannabis concentrate or tincture that is a consumable fluid with tetrahydrocannabinol levels as high as 90 per cent.
+Liquid THC is a cannabis extract that is a consumable fluid with tetrahydrocannabinol (THC) levels as high as 90 per cent.

 Liquid THC can be consumed in several ways.
 It can be applied under the tongue with a dropper, inhaled by vaping, or absorbed orally by spraying into the mouth.
 It may also be incorporated into other consumables.